CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 Use the keyword "float" to convert any task into a floating task by removing the starting and ending dates and times.

-This can be done by typing the following:
+This can be done by typing the following: `edit INDEX float` <br>

-> edit INDEX float

-Examples:
+Example:
 * `edit 2 float` will convert the 2nd task in the list into a floating task.

 <br><br>

 #### <a id="tag"></a>7.
 Modifying the taglist: `addtag` / `deltag`
+1) Adding more tags
 Format: `addtag INDEX t=TAGS [t=MORE_TAGS]`

 If you wish to add additional tags to any existing tasks, you can do it by typing the following: <br>